revblaze/JBThemeSelector/README.md

 }
 ```

-Set new theme with: `set(.glass)`
+Set new theme with: `set(.theme)`

-Note: If you need a more in-depth way of handling the macOS system appearance, checkout NSView's [hasDarkAppearance extension](https://gist.github.com/revblaze/bfe9969093fe60b181e14995b4eadfbc).
-You can use it to specify certain properties depending on if macOS is in default (light) or dark mode.
+Note: If you need a more technical method of handling the macOS system appearance change, checkout NSView's [hasDarkAppearance extension](https://gist.github.com/revblaze/bfe9969093fe60b181e14995b4eadfbc).
+You can use it to specify certain properties, depending on if macOS is in default (light) or dark mode.

 ### Theme Selector